elmtree-askmo/cloudcannon-app/content/learn/health-studies/how-can-healthcare-professionals-balance-current-evidence-with-clinical-judgment-in-practice.md

 url: /learn/health-studies/questions/how-can-healthcare-professionals-balance-current-evidence-with-clinical-judgment-in-practice
 score: -1.0
 related_article1:
-    id: 163247
+    id: 163260
-    title: How can researchers minimize the role of chance in their studies?
+    title: >-
+        Why is critical appraisal important in research, and how does it impact the evidence hierarchy?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-can-researchers-minimize-the-role-of-chance-in-their-studies
+    url: /learn/health-studies/questions/why-is-critical-appraisal-important-in-research-and-how-does-it-impact-the-evidence-hierarchy
 related_article2:
-    id: 163262
+    id: 163260
-    title: What are point of care tools and how are they used in clinical settings?
+    title: >-
+        Why is critical appraisal important in research, and how does it impact the evidence hierarchy?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-point-of-care-tools-and-how-are-they-used-in-clinical-settings
+    url: /learn/health-studies/questions/why-is-critical-appraisal-important-in-research-and-how-does-it-impact-the-evidence-hierarchy
 related_article3:
     id: 163246
+    title: >-
-    title: What is internal validity and why is it important in research studies?
+        What is internal validity and why is it important in research studies?
     subject: Health Studies
     url: /learn/health-studies/questions/what-is-internal-validity-and-why-is-it-important-in-research-studies
 related_article4:
-    id: 163253
+    id: 163260
-    title: What are the components of a Directed Acyclic Graph (DAG) and their significance?
+    title: >-
+        Why is critical appraisal important in research, and how does it impact the evidence hierarchy?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-components-of-a-directed-acyclic-graph-dag-and-their-significance
+    url: /learn/health-studies/questions/why-is-critical-appraisal-important-in-research-and-how-does-it-impact-the-evidence-hierarchy
 related_article5:
-    id: 163253
+    id: 163262
-    title: What are the components of a Directed Acyclic Graph (DAG) and their significance?
+    title: >-
+        What are point of care tools and how are they used in clinical settings?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-components-of-a-directed-acyclic-graph-dag-and-their-significance
+    url: /learn/health-studies/questions/what-are-point-of-care-tools-and-how-are-they-used-in-clinical-settings
 ---

 &nbsp;